tmysoft/tmy-wordpress/README.md

 ----

 TMY Plugin is an open source system for internationalization and localization of Wordpress based websites.
-TMY Plugin could extract the text from Wordpress make it ready for translation.
-TMY Plugin provides multiple ways to translate the extracted and integrate back with Wordpress.
+TMY Plugin could extract the text for translation, translate and integrate back into Wordpress.
+TMY Plugin provides multiple ways to handle different development phases of the Wordpress websites.

 ----